-Independence Day, also referred to as The Fourth of July or July Fourth – An American Holiday primarily celebrated with barbecues, fireworks, flags, and … beer.
-It’s a fun and patriotic holiday, a time to gather with family and friends; however, for those in recovery it is yet another holiday that challenges their sobriety.
+Independence Day, also referred to as The Fourth of July or July Fourth – An American Holiday primarily celebrated with barbecues, fireworks, flags, and … alcohol.
+It’s a fun and patriotic holiday, a time to gather with family and friends; however, for those in recovery, it is yet another holiday that challenges their sobriety.
 No matter where you are in your sobriety, these tips may help you stay sober on the fourth!

-- Pick your Parties – Don’t let the fear of missing out (FOMO) lead you somewhere that you do not feel safe and supported.
+2. Pick your Parties – Don’t let the fear of missing out (FOMO) lead you somewhere that you do not feel safe and supported.
 You don’t have to attend every party you’re invited to.
 Surround yourself with friends and family members who are supportive of your sobriety and recovery.

-- Practice Saying No – This may sound a bit corny, but – just say no. You’re not obligated to explain your situation to anyone, all you have to do is say no. If an individual is persistent or you’re feeling triggered, it might be time for tip number 3.
+5. Practice Saying No – This may sound a bit corny, but – just say no. You’re not obligated to explain your situation to anyone, all you have to do is say no. If an individual is persistent or you’re feeling triggered, it might be time for tip number 3.